 T’ruah’s campaign to end mass incarceration engages rabbis, cantors, and their communities in making concrete change locally and nationally to reform our broken criminal justice system.
 We believe that the goal of our criminal justice system should be teshuvah, not simply punishment.

 “I realized [visiting a congregant in prison] that I was privy to a view that few of us ever get: a glimpse behind the walls into the masses of people that we, as a society, send outside the camp…I have thought about [him], his fellow prisoners, and our broken justice and prison systems every day since.”

 —Rabbi Michael Lezak, Congregation Rodef Shalom, San Rafael, CA

 Our work includes:

-T’ruah’s Handbook for Jewish Communities Fighting Mass Incarceration provides background resources, sermon sparks and extensive Jewish materials, and ways for Jewish communities to take action.
+T’ruah’s Handbook for Jewish Communities Fighting Mass Incarceration provides background resources, sermon sparks, extensive Jewish materials, and ideas for how Jewish communities can take action.

 “Although one police officer has been held accountable today, the conviction addresses merely a single instance of state violence.”

 Jewish text on supporting the dignity of workers is clear.
 The Torah teaches, ‘You shall not abuse a needy and destitute laborer, whether a fellow countryman or a stranger in one of the communities of your land.’
 (Deuteronomy 24:14) As we recently celebrated Passover and the Israelites’ liberation from Egypt, we are reminded of the need to treat workers justly and with dignity.